 Lay down on the table: When you are dressed in the gown, you will be asked to lie down on your back on the x-ray table -- this is where your doctor will take the picture.

 Lie on your side: The doctor will ask you to lie on your side with one leg straight and the other leg bent over it.
 This will make it easy to put the tube in your bottom.

-Putting in the tube: A tube will slide into your bottom, where poop comes out.
-When it slides in, take a nice big breath or pretend like you are blowing on a pinwheel — this helps it slide in easily.
+Putting in the tube: A tube will slide into your bottom where poop comes out.
+When it slides in, take a nice big breath or blow on a pinwheel — this helps it slide in easily.